The Virtual Petrified Wood Museum. Dedicated to the Exhibition and Educational Study of Permineralized Plant Material

 Compressions and impressions are the most common insect fossil.
 Insects with organic matter are called compressions, while those with no organic matter are referred to as impressions.
 For the paleontologist that studies insects, impressions are like casts and molds, which may preserve some relief like pleating on wings (Grimaldi & Engel, 2005, p.
 43).
 This is important because wing venation can be used to identify an insect.

 Lake deposits are the most common environment in which leaf and insect fossils form.
 Insects and leaves become trapped in sediments.
 As the sediments accumulate the insects and leaves may decompose leaving behind imprints.
 As the sediments compact and hardened into rock the imprints become impression fossils.
+If organic matter remains then a compression fossil has formed.
 Even a single specimen can represent both a compression and impression.
 Many insects found at Florissant, Colorado are found with their bodies fossilized as compressions and their wings as impressions.
 The body still retains the altered cuticle, while the wings do not have any organic matter remaining.

 Picture of Leaf Imprint